IDoCodingStuffs/python-doodles/freeform-log.md

 Well it is definitely picking up something.
 Trying 100 epochs, significant gains by 25.
 I have high hopes from this one.

 Turns out it does not like flips.
 Let's omit those, the orientation does not change in GT anyway.
 I might reintroduce hflips only though.

+### 5 PM
+So the loss that was going down before I accidentally stopped that run?
+It is not dropping after starting again.
+I might have to random seed fish I guess.
+But at least now I know it is possible.